Catrovitch/Full-Stack-Open-Notes/Part-3/3-Saving-data-to-MongoDB.md

 - Transform can be used to format the data according to need
 - Mongoose id property is an object, but is often transformed into a string for simplicity
 - This is especially needed when writing tests

+## Database configurations into its own module
+- It's a good idea to keep the database related code in a separate module from the backend
+- Put specifics into .env file
+- npm install dotenv